Indezine Logo

 Inches or Centimeters?

-Does your ruler show inches or centimeters or points?
-If you want to know how to change the measurement unit from one to another in PowerPoint 2016, look at our Change the Unit of Measurement in Windows tutorial.
+If you want to know how to change the measurement unit from one to another in PowerPoint 2016 for Mac, look at the Change the Unit of Measurement in Mac tutorial.

 See Also: